Menditect/documentation/docs/mta/frontend-test.md

 Preparing the structure for Frontend-testing any website is described below in [Setup Frontend Test](#setup-frontend-test).
 Teststeps that are generated, will be calling [Microflows](mendix-microflow) from the [Playwright Connector](../Tools/playwright-connector).

 Generating Teststeps specifically for testing Mendix Apps is described in [Generate Teststep(s)](#generate-teststeps).
 Teststeps that are generated, will be calling [Microflows](mendix-microflow) from the [Mendix Frontend Testkit](../Tools/playwright-testkit).
+This allows for testing [Mendix Pages](mendix-page).

-For background information about Playwright Testing, make sure to checkout the Knowledge Base section in this documentation site.
+For background information about Playwright Testing, make sure to checkout the Knowledge Base section in this documentation site, or consult the [Playwright Documentation for Java](https://playwright.dev/java/docs/intro).

 ## Properties